FilmColors/VIAN/_docs/source/user_interface/interface_detail/analyses/analyses.rst

 After you ran an analysis, you can inspect the computed result in the following way:

-- The Color Histogram, the Color Palette, and the Color Z-Projection are visible in the respective element's **Inspector**
+- The Color Histogram, the Color Palette, and the Color Z-Projection are visible in the respective element's :ref:`inspector`
 - The Color Features are displayed in the **Analyses Widget**, where there are 3 different ways of plotting:

 .. figure:: Bookeh.png